nancchan/SaasIntegration-Platform/README.md

 The goal of this repository is to demonstrate the investigative approach used by SaaS support and implementation teams when customer onboarding issues occur.

-The project focuses on validating customer data, investigating system behavior, understanding CRM workflows, configuring Salesforce solutions, troubleshooting common issues, and documenting technical findings.
+The project focuses on validating customer data, investigating system behavior, understanding CRM workflows, documenting technical findings, and practicing structured troubleshooting.

-This portfolio reflects the practical skills and workflows commonly used in entry-level SaaS Support, Technical Support, Application Support, and Implementation roles.
+This portfolio reflects practical skills commonly used in entry-level SaaS Support, Technical Support, Application Support, and Implementation roles.